 Guidelines for ASU’s Permit Indicia and Nonprofit Status

 University Mail Services maintains the USPS permit account to process ASU’s qualified departmental first-class, standard, or nonprofit (bulk) mail.
 ASU’s nonprofit status is directly tied to the permit held by University Mail Services.
 As the official mail representative for ASU, University Mail Services is solely responsible for the proper use of the permit, ASU’s nonprofit status established in association with the permit, and legal protection of the university’s interests.

 Printing ASU’s permit on a mail piece for mailing purposes requires the mailing to be processed through University Mail Services.
-Individual ASU departments or organizations are required to have and maintain their own USPS nonprofit permit before they use an outside vendor to authorize any nonprofit mailing.
+Individual ASU departments or organizations are required to have and maintain their own USPS nonprofit permit before they use an outside supplier to authorize any nonprofit mailing.

 University Mail Services is equipped to process uniform mass mailings for both on- and off-campus distribution.
 This service includes preparation and maintenance of mailing lists, addressing, preparation and application of address labels, tabbing, folding, and inserting mailing items into the envelopes and the affixing of required postage.

 All departments are asked to contact University Mail Services prior to the development of a mass mailing for information and consultation about particular mailing plans and to be certain that these items meet minimum specifications and postal regulations and to facilitate proper scheduling.

 The following requirements must be met for all U.S. standard rate bulk mailings:

 University Mail Services provides a delivery and pick-up service for ASU business-related items to and from departments, campuses, and off-campus addresses.
 Requests for delivery can be made via the University Mail Services Web site or by calling 480/965–1263.
 All deliveries are tracked from receipt to delivery and have an electronic signature.
 Daily or weekly pick-ups may also be scheduled.